Section 1 of 3

 The Uffizzi environment creation step typically executes at the end of a CI pipeline after a series of steps that are triggered by an event, such as a pull request or new commit.
 If you don't have an existing CI solution, Uffizzi CI can build your application from source and store your container images for you (Note: Your source code must be stored in a GitHub repository to use Uffizzi CI).
 Alternatively, if you're using an external CI service, such as GitHub Actions or CircleCI, you will need to tell Uffizzi where your images are stored and how to access them.

-definitions with the new image names and tags each time our pipeline runs.
+Each time your CI pipeline builds and pushes new images, Uffizzi needs access to them.
+This means that we need to dynamically update our compose file service definitions with the new image names and tags each time our pipeline runs.
 To do this, we'll follow one of two methods, depending on which CI solution you choose:

 -